 How to Hide Downloaded Apps in iOS 13 or 12

 Follow the first 2 steps as above.

 Step #3.
 Next, tap on Content Restrictions → Next up, tap on Apps.

 Step #4.
 Up next, if you want to conceal all of your downloaded apps, select Don’t Allow Apps.

 Depending on your need, you can choose to hide the apps on age-basis.
 For example, if you don’t want your little kid to have an interface with the apps that are for 17+ people, select this option under Don’t Allow Apps.

 At any time, you want to change your mind and make these apps appear on the screen again.
 Follow the same steps explained above and select Allow All Apps in the end.

-Video: How to Hide Apps in iOS 12 on Your iPhone or iPad
+Video: How to Hide Apps in iOS 12 and 13 on Your iPhone or iPad

 Now that you know how to keep your apps buried; make the most of the trick.
 I wish there were an option to conceal specific applications.
 What do you think?